-The most common way to realise you are pregnant is to miss a period.
-Sometimes, the onset of morning sickness is the first clue.
+The most common way to realise “i’m pregnant” is to miss a period.
+Sometimes, the start of morning sickness is the first clue.
 At other times, women have been carefully tracking their cycle and have the earliest testing day circled on the calendar.
 Whatever your situation, once you suspect you are pregnant, these are the next steps.

 1. Take a home pregnancy test